 Having a previous history of peptic ulcer disease or chronic gastritis should raise the concern about black stool.

-Symptoms and signs suggestive for peptic ulcer disease:
+Symptoms and signs suggestive of peptic ulcer disease:

 - History of analgesics intake (Non-steroidal Antiinflamatory drugs such as ibuprofen or diclophenac).

 - Previous history of stomach or duodenal ulcer.

 - Intense pain in the upper central part of your abdomen (epigastric pain).